Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Qufinite ZXW calculus

 \section{Qufinite ZXW calculus}

 Graphical calculi are usually described in the framework of a strict monoidal category whose objects are spanned by one object.
 These are called PROPs~\cite{bonchiInteractingHopfAlgebras2017} and are presented in terms of generators and rewrite rules.
 For quantum computing, one usually interprets diagrams of a graphical calculus in a subcategory of $\FHilb$ called the semantic category.
-However, if we want to have a graphical calculus whose semantics cover the whole of $\FHilb$, the framework of PROP is not sufficient.
-A solution to this problem is to use a \emph{coloured PROP}~\cite{yauHigherDimensionalAlgebras2008,hackneyCategoryProps2015,caretteColoredPropsLarge2020} whose objects are finite lists of colours.
+However, to have a graphical calculus whose semantics cover the whole of $\FHilb$, the framework of PROP is not sufficient.
+A solution to this problem is the use of a \emph{coloured PROP}~\cite{yauHigherDimensionalAlgebras2008,hackneyCategoryProps2015,caretteColoredPropsLarge2020} whose objects are finite lists of colours.